dekoza/mtgpl/M14_Rulebook.rst

         the mana immediately.

     Mana cost
-        See :ref:`Parts of a Card <sec-parts-of-card>` [on page 5].
-Also see the glossary entry for "Converted mana cost."
+        See :ref:`Parts of a Card` [on page 5].
+        Also see the glossary entry for :term:`Converted mana cost`.

     Mana pool
         The place where your mana is stored until you spend it or until